ocramz/sparse-linear-algebra/README.md

     [4,3,2]
     [0,0,5]

-The zeros are just added at pretty printing time; sparse vectors and matrices should only contain non-zero entries.
+The zeros are just added at printing time; sparse vectors and matrices should only contain non-zero entries.

 ### Matrix operations